Ewen Southby-Tailyour: Post-military career

 On retirement Southby-Tailyour was employed by the Foreign & Commonwealth Office for duties in the Republic of Serbian Krajina and, subsequently, in Croatia along the Dalmatian Coast.
 He was retained by ABS Hovercraft as their amphibious and military adviser while also learning to 'fly' hovercraft.
 Currently he is believed to be aligned to Griffon Hoverwork.

 In 1991, he established an amphibious consultancy that advised builders and governments on the design of amphibious vessels and the procedures for their operation.

 He has published 17 books on amphibious-related subjects (including two novels) and is a commercial yacht skipper and amateur, high latitude explorer.
 His book 3 Commando Brigade: Helmand Assault reached number seven in the Sunday Times best selling list.
 He has also written an historical novel of the Falklands that has been optioned for a full-length feature film.
 His other interests include watercolour painting, shooting and snorkelling.
 He was a member and chairman of the World Ship Trust and a member of the National Maritime Historical Society and the Society for Nautical Research.
 He was a Fellow of the Royal Geographical Society and a Fellow of the Royal Institute of Navigation.
 He is a member of the Society of Authors.

 Southby-Tailyour has been a member of the Royal Yacht Squadron since 1970 and has twice been awarded an engraved Rolex watch for exploring in high latitudes as well as winning the Camrose Trophy.
 Since 1972 he has been a member of the Royal Cruising Club which has twice awarded him the Goldsmith Exploration Award for charting the last five un-surveyed fiords in Iceland and for surveying much of the Falkland Islands coastline.
 He entered for the first nine, quadrennial Two Handed Round Britain and Ireland races and navigated six Fastnet races.
 The Ocean Cruising Club awarded him their Award of Merit for sailing single-handed during an Arctic winter.
 In 2021 he was invited to join the South West Shingles Yacht Club.

 In 2006, he inaugurated and continued to organise the single-handed, Jester Challenge for yachts between 20 and 30 feet overall until he 'retired' in 2021 when he was 'elected' the Patron.
 Held annually the destinations are, in turn, Newport, Rhode Island, United States, Terceira in the Azores and Baltimore in the Republic of Ireland.
 In 2013 the Ocean Cruising Club awarded him the Jester Medal for "services to single-handed sailing."

-He sat on the Royal National Lifeboat Institute (RNLI) lifeboat committee for ten years, was the South West area governor of the Ocean Youth Club, and was the South West area member of the cruising committee of the Royal Yachting Association (RYA).
+He sat on the Royal National Lifeboat Institution (RNLI) lifeboat committee for ten years, was the South West area governor of the Ocean Youth Club, and was the South West area member of the cruising committee of the Royal Yachting Association (RYA).

-In July 2019 he was elected a Younger Brother of Trinity House.
+In July 2019 he was sworn as a Younger Brother of Trinity House.